QuantEcon/python_lecture_sandpit/source/rst/odu_v4.rst

 One question of interest is whether worker will get employed earlier or not, when the actual ruling distribution is :math:`g` instead of :math:`f`?
-The argument has two aspects that go in the oppsite directions.
+The argument has two aspects that go in the opposite directions.

 -  if f generates, then w is more likely to be low, but we also expect